Last updated on May 18, 2026

 Whatโ€™s the Most Expensive Format?

-The most expensive Magic format is Vintage, where the average deck costs about $41,000 or 411 Tix.
-To build a paper Vintage deck (good luck!), youโ€™ll need anywhere between $10,000 and $65,000.
-No cards are banned in Vintage, so these decks contain copies of even the rarest, most-expensive cards in Magic History.
+The most expensive Magic format is Vintage, where the average deck costs about $51,000 or 513 Tix.
+To build a paper Vintage deck (good luck!), expect your deck value to land anywhere between $10,000 and $65,000.
+No cards are banned in Vintage, so these decks contain copies of even the rarest, most-expensive cards in Magic history.
 The breakdown is as follows:

-• Jewel Shops: $60,749 [MTGO: 482 Tix]
+• Jewel Shops: $65,715 [MTGO: 632 Tix]

-• Sphere Shops: $52,238 [MTGO: 389 Tix]
+• Sphere Shops: $56,376 [MTGO: 486 Tix]

-• Lurrus PO: $48,980 [MTGO: 491 Tix]
+• Lurrus PO: $49,932 [MTGO: 418 Tix]

-• Sultai Midrange: $48,813 [MTGO: 498 Tix]
+• Sultai Tempo: $47,702 [MTGO: 459 Tix]

-• Doomsday: $42,805 [MTGO: 416 Tix]
+• Doomsday: $40,622 [MTGO: 512 Tix]

-• Mono-White Initiative: $37,054 [MTGO: 321 Tix]
+• Mono-White Initiative: $37,171 [MTGO: 390 Tix]

 Vintage is as close as Magic comes to no-holds-barred, with nearly every single card in Magicโ€™s history allowed.
 Not only are those original dual lands expected, but most decks include copies of the most infamously strong cards in the game: the Power Nine.
 A Black Lotus runs you nearly $20,000, so if you play Vintage, chances are you started collecting in 1993, are a celebrity, or saved up your Magic Online Tix.

-Historic & Timeless
+Brawl, Historic & Timeless

-Historic and Timeless are digital-only formats exclusive to MTG Arena.
+Brawl, Historic and Timeless are digital-only formats exclusive to MTG Arena.
 Theyโ€™re higher-power formats with the addition of digital-only cards.
-Since theyโ€™re only on Magic Arena, thereโ€™s less format data available for them.
+Since theyโ€™re primarily on Magic Arena, thereโ€™s less format data available for them.
 Some of Historicโ€™s highest-level tournament data is from the Historic Arena Championship in July 2024, before digital-only balance changes were made to Ocelot Pride, Guide of Souls, and Galvanic Discharge, which absolutely dominated the entire field.

-Just know that if you want to play either of these formats at a high level, youโ€™ll need to spend a lot of rare and mythic wildcards.
-Historic has similar mana bases to Pioneer, and Timeless has the additional expense of fetch lands, not to mention all the powerful nonland cards in both formats.
+Just know that if you want to play either of these formats at a high level, expect to spend as many as 20-40 rare and mythic wildcards.
+Brawl is singleton and easier to manage with your existing collection, Historic has similar mana bases to Pioneer, and Timeless has the additional expense of fetch lands, not to mention all the powerful nonland cards in both formats.

 Deck Prices in Constructed vs Limited

 In Limited events, you open play boosters or draft boosters and build decks on the spot.
-Everyone starts with the same value in packs even though the cards are randomized and will not end up equivalent, but rather each player builds a deck the same way, either through a draft or opening up a Sealed set of six packs.
+Everyone starts with the same value in packs even though the cards are randomized and will not end up equivalent, but rather each player builds a deck the same way, either through a Draft or opening up a Sealed set of six packs.

 How to Check the Price of a Deck